sturoid/starter-api-node-apollo-graphql-auth/README.md

 > npm run dev
 ```

+Once the server is running you can go to localhost:3000 to get to GraphQL playground.

 ### Running authenticated queries in Graphql playground

 First run the sign in method to get an auth token: